digitalgeko/viking-framework/README.md

 ## Liferay helpers

-There's a very useful helper variable named "**h**" that can be used to have quick access to very common variables you use everyday in Liferay, for example:To retrieve request's themeDisplay, you can simply write:
+There's a very useful helper variable named "**h**" that can be used to have quick access to very common variables you use everyday in Liferay, for example: To retrieve request's themeDisplay, you can simply write:

 ```
     @Render